rossyndicate/yojoa-rs-secchi/README.md

 # Setting up the `data` folder symlink

-Link the applicable OneDrive folder to the `data` folder in the primary directory - your link will be different than the one in the folder.
+Link the applicable OneDrive folder to the data folder in the primary directory - your link will be different than the one in the folder (i.e., consider the data folder in this repository a placeholder).
 To link your data folder (basically a fancy shortcut), follow the instructions below where the code blocks are executed in the terminal.

 > [WINDOWS](https://winaero.com/sync-any-folder-onedrive-windows-10/):
 >